John-Dennehy/functional-fizzbuzz/README.md

 # Functional Fizzbuzz
-My attempt at creating fizzbuzz in javascript, while using functional programming and TDD.
+My attempt at creating fizzbuzz in modern javascript (ES6+), while using functional programming and TDD.
 Feedback on how to improve my approach is welcome!

 ## Initial Setup